sshtools/two-slices/README.md

 Mac OS X support will be provided in the following order :-

+ * If native notification centre support is available (Mountain Lion and above), it will be used first.
  * Growl (via AppleScript).
 If Growl via AppleScript is available, it will be used.
  * If there is no growl, but osascript is an available command, the default Notification Centre will be used
+ * JavaFX.
+If JavaFX and ControlsFX is on the CLASSPATH, [ControlsFX](http://controlsfx.com) based notification
  * SWT.
 If SWT is on the CLASSPATH, its System Tray support and balloon tooltip will be used.
  * AWT.
 If no SWT is available, the built-in AWT System Tray support will be used.